Code

 - Give the equation of the regression line and the residual standard deviation of the regression.

-From the second bullet point, we can get that
+From the second bullet point, we get that